bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 2
 X>
 X> Evaluate `the Nat 3` and `the Integer 3` and note the differences.
-Afterwards, try to implement `the'` that will act just like `the` and test the previous evaluations again.
+Afterward, try to implement `the'` that will act just like `the` and test the previous evaluations again.

 X> ### Exercise 3
 X>